happypeter/LGCB/book/git_start.md

 <center><img src="./images/rev.png"></center>
 <center>revisions</center>

-Surely, if you have only _r0_, that's not the point to do verison control, so you need to make a delta, and get the _r1_, like this:
+Surely, if you have only _r0_, that's not the point to do version control, so you need to make a delta, and get the _r1_, like this:

     peter@vostro:~/mydir$ vim README